What is Applied Behaviour Analysis (ABA)?

 Who is Applied Behaviour Analysis (ABA) for?

-Applied Behaviour Analysis (ABA) teaching techniques can be used for all autistic children or children with other developmental disabilities.
+Applied Behaviour Analysis (ABA) teaching techniques can be used for autistic children and children with other developmental disabilities.

 What is Applied Behaviour Analysis (ABA) used for?